Dental Implants

 Oral and Maxillofacial Surgeons are bone-surgery specialists, and deal with the most complex of conditions of the oral cavity and jaws.
 While in many circumstances general dentists and other dental specialists can place implants, you may be referred to a surgeon for a number of reasons.

 If the site for an implant is compromised, this may necessitate a bone graft, sinus lift or other procedure in preparation, which an Oral and Maxillofacial Surgeon can complete for you.
-Some particular types of implants, such as zygomatic implants are usually placed by a specialist surgeon.
+Some particular types of implants, such as zygomatic implants, require specialist-level training due to the degree of complexity.

 An Oral and Maxillofacial Surgeon can also offer treatment in a hospital setting, if this is required for any reason.